-Although women dressed rather modestly and conservatively given the influence of Christianity on the Carolingian society, women could still utilise many embellishments in their clothing such as the lavish use of gems embroidered on their dress, expensive jewelry items and laces of gold-word bordering the clothes they wore.
+Although women dressed rather modestly and conservatively given the influence of Christianity on the Carolingian society, women could still utilize many embellishments in their clothing such as the lavish use of gems embroidered on their dress, expensive jewelry items, and laces of gold-word bordering the clothes they wore.

 Carolingian society was primarily a warrior society where the military leaders and fighters had eminent importance.
 Consequently, Carolingian military commanders dressed well while keeping a balance between practicality and reflection of status.